charuari/elma/README.md

 ---
 This was experimented to see how to integrate the so far stand-a-lone TCP/IP into Elma.

-Server and client were derived from abstract base class of Elma process and the update of client process will emit the json message(here, it's just an hello) which is send to be send to server.
+Server and client were derived from abstract base class of Elma process and the update of client process will emit the json message(here, it's just an hello) which is to be send to server.
 This event will be watched in the init method with appropriate handler.

 Similarly, the update of server process will receive the message from client and send back the current time and date as an acknowldegement of the established communication.